day8/re-frame/docs/Coeffects.md

        {:db (assoc db :defaults val)})))
 ```

-Look at that - my event handler has a new Interceptor!
-It is injecting the
+Look at that - my event handler now has a new Interceptor which will inject (assoc) the
 right key/value pair (`:local-store`)
-into `context's` `:coeffects`, which itself then goes on to be the first argument
+into `context's` `:coeffects`, which itself is the map which goes on to be the first argument
-to our event handler (`cofx`).
+to our event handler (aka `cofx`).

 ## `inject-cofx`